 The Dayton Art Institute sits atop a hill on the edge of the Great Miami River overlooking downtown Dayton.
 The museum’s founding patrons included prominent community leaders such as Orville Wright and the Pattersons of NCR.
 The museum’s landmark building, designed by prominent museum architect Edward B. Green of Buffalo and completed in 1930, was modeled after the Villa d’Este near Rome and the Villa Farnese at Caprarola in Italy, both examples of sixteenth century Italian Renaissance architecture.
 Today, The Dayton Art Institute's architecturally and historically significant facility is listed on the National Register of Historic Places.

-Some special exhibitions, programs and events carry an admission charge or registration fee beyond the museum's suggested general admission, and include admission to the museum's permanent collection as part of the admission charge or registration fee.
+Admission includes the collection galleries, as well as all current special and focus exhibitions.
+Some programs and events may carry an admission charge or registration fee beyond the museum's general admission, and may include admission to the museum's permanent collection as part of the admission charge or registration fee.

 The Dayton Art Institute